Lituhana/Automation-Project-with-Cypress/README.md

 # Automation-Project-with-Cypress

-Automation testing project using Cypress for [**Automation Exercise**](https://automationexercise.com/)
+End-to-end test automation project built with Cypress to validate real user scenarios on an e-commerce site.

 ## 🎯 Project Objective & Scope

-This project automates selected test cases from the practice website: https://automationexercise.com/test_cases
+This project automates selected [**test cases**](https://automationexercise.com/test_cases) from the [**Automation Exercise**](https://automationexercise.com/) practice website.

 The test cases were chosen to represent key user flows of an e-commerce platform: